serhiiyasenev/northwind-orders-webapi/README.md

 * The repository class must use the [NorthwindContext](Northwind.Services.EntityFramework/Entities/NorthwindContext.cs) object to access the database entities in the database.
 * The repository class must implement *Constructor Injection* form of the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern.
 * The repository class must have one public constructor with one parameter to initialize a repository object with the `NorthwindContext` object (see Diagram 2).
-* The `GetOrderAsync`, `RemoveOrderAsync` and `UpdateOrderAsync` methods must throw the [OrderNotFoundException](Northwind.Services/Repositories/OrderNotFoundException.cs) if a repository has no order with the specified identifier.
+* The `GetOrderAsync`, `RemoveOrderAsync`, and `UpdateOrderAsync` methods must throw the [OrderNotFoundException](Northwind.Services/Repositories/OrderNotFoundException.cs) if a repository has no order with the specified identifier.
 * The `AddOrderAsync` method must throw the [RepositoryException](Northwind.Services/Repositories/RepositoryException.cs) if a database operation returns an error.
 * The `GetOrdersAsync` method must throw the [ArgumentOutOfRangeException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) if a method argument has incorrect value.

 ### The OrdersController Class

-To allow a Web API application to handle incoming HTTP requests, you have to implement the [OrdersController](Northwind.Orders.WebApi/Controllers/OrdersController.cs#9) class as an ASP.NET WebAPI controller with the required action methods:
+To allow a Web API application to handle incoming HTTP requests, you have to implement the [OrdersController](Northwind.Orders.WebApi/Controllers/OrdersController.cs#9) class as an ASP.NET Web API controller with the required action methods:

 | Method Name      | HTTP Verb | URI                                  | HTTP Status Code |
 |------------------|-----------|--------------------------------------|------------------|